oat431/DatabaseLab-2021/README.md

-# DatabaseLab-2021
+# DatabaseLab-2021🧵

-We have agreement now,
+🧙‍♂️ How to use this repository

-I will throw the lab content before the lab time
+We will throw the lab content before the actual lab time (typically 1 or 2 days before the lab)

-after the lab time and finish scoring I will provide the answer
+after the lab time end and we finished scoring, we will give the lab answer

-the answer will have normal one and the advance one
+some lab answers might have a regular solution and advanced solution

-if you found any problem on this repo kindly open issue on this repo
+if you found any problem on this repo, kindly open issue on this repo

-Good luck,
+🍀 Good luck,

 Oralita & Vector2588